-Once you’ve found a consigner, they will examine your RV and appraise it to come up with a rental rate they think is appropriate for the vehicle.
-They will most likely consider their past experience with similar vehicles — along with mileage and cost for them to clean and detail the RV (if they offer that service).
+Once you’ve found a consigner, they will examine your RV and appraise it to come up with a rental rate or sales price they think is appropriate for the vehicle.
+They will most likely consider their past experience with similar vehicles.
+Mileage and other costs like cleaning fees may also be a factor.
 From there, the consigner should provide you with a contract.

 What are the benefits of using a consigner?

-We have already pointed out a few of the benefits to using a consigner to rent out your RV, but here are a few more:
+We have already covered a few of the benefits of using a consigner, but here are a few more:

 - It will save you time and effort

-- They will advertise and market your RV, reaching a larger number of prospective renters than you can
+- They will advertise and market your RV, reaching a larger number of prospective buyers and renters than you can

-- You will not have to show the vehicle to interested renters
+- You will not have to show the vehicle to interested buyers or renters

-- They usually have renters roaming their lots, and may already have a renter in mind for your RV
+- They usually have buyers roaming their lots, and may already have a buyer in mind for your RV

 - If you live in a cold-weather climate (here’s looking at you, Chicago) consigning your RV to a consigner in a warmer climate could help your RV drive more traffic and revenue in the off-season

 - The consigner will handle all transactions and paperwork

-- They may offer trip financing options, broadening your prospective customer base
+- They may offer financing options, broadening your prospective customer base

 What are the downsides to using a consigner?

 There are a few limitations to consider when using a consignment service:

-- Your revenue from each rental will be less, because of the commissions paid to the consigner
+- If you rent, your revenue from each rental will be less, because of the commissions paid to the consigner.

 - The consigner may not give as thorough a walk-thru to renters as you might, either because of time or lack of knowledge of vehicle specifics.

 Only you can decide how much or how little effort you want to put into renting out your RV.
 If you feel you can make more by renting out the vehicle yourself— advertising your RV via channels like social media, local newspaper ads, or word-of-mouth— then bypass the consignment service and give it a go.